Buzz, Choose, Forget: A Meta-Bandit Framework for Bee-Like Decision Making: Experimental evaluation

-The datasets vary according to location (three from France and two from Australia) and weather conditions (two cold, one moderate, and two hot).
+Our experiments aim to address the following questions: i/ What is the best window size ($\tau$) to estimate $S$ and similarity metric (DTW, KL, Wass) to approximate bee learning? ii/ What information can MAYA provide about the exploratory and contextual process of bees? iii/ How external information (here, the weather) can impact the window size parameter $\tau$?\\ \textbf{Experiment description} The datasets vary according to location (three from France and two from Australia) and weather conditions (two cold, one moderate, and two hot).
 Each dataset contains the trajectories of 16 bees with 22 or 40 trials (depending on the dataset, see App~\ref{appendix_dataset} for more details).
-We also include a complementary experiment in the App~\ref{sec:mices}, adapted from \cite{Ashwood2020}, using data from mice performing perceptual decision-making tasks.

-\paragraph{Metrics} MAYA and comparative methods are evaluated based on their ability to minimize the cost of incorrectly reproduced actions over the sequence of trials.
-We then report, for our five datasets, the $ MSE\!\left(\sum_{t=1}^T c(s_t \mid a_t)\right)$ and $MAE\!\left(\sum_{t=1}^T c(s_t \mid a_t)\right),$ computed across all bees within the same dataset.
+We also include a complementary experiment in the App~\ref{sec:mices}, adapted from \citep{Ashwood2020}, using data from mice performing 100 sequential perceptual decision-making tasks.
+We complete our study with simulated data in App~\ref{sec:simulation_study}.\\ \textbf{Metrics} MAYA and comparative methods are evaluated based on their ability to minimize the cost of incorrectly reproduced actions over the sequence of trials.
+We then report, for our five datasets, the $ MSE\!\left(\sum_{t=1}^T c(s_t \mid a_t)\right)$ and $MAE\!\left(\sum_{t=1}^T c(s_t \mid a_t)\right)$, computed across all bees within the same dataset.
 We first observe how these metrics evolve in Sec.\ref{sec:best_window}.
+We further include a variance-based residual statistical test comparing the bee’s cumulative regret with MAYA.
+We provide in App.\ref{sec:explanation_metric} more explanation with a numeric toy example.
 Then, in Sec.~\ref{sec:comparative_study}, we show how MAYA generates trajectories that closely match those of bees across all datasets.
-Sec~\ref{sec:learning_indiv} provides an individual analysis.
+Sec~\ref{sec:learning_indiv} provides an example of individual analysis.
 We also observe how trajectories are clustered in a similar manner in Sec.\ref{sec:cluster}.
 This can be considered as an additional performance metric: the ability to assign trajectories to the same cluster.